LearnYouSomeComputer/Tools-For-Programming/02-Bash-Basics.md

 The first column shows file permissions --- who can read, write, or execute your files; the fifth file size; the sixth the last time the file was modified; and the last the name of the file itself.

 Another `ls` option lets you show hidden files.
-In Linux, every file whose name begins with a `.` is a 'hidden' file[^dotfiles].
+In Linux, every file whose name begins with a `.` is a 'hidden' file.[^dotfiles]
 (This is the reason that many configuration files, such as `.vimrc`, are named starting with a `.`.)
 To include these files in a directory listing, use the `-a` flag.
 You may be surprised by how many files show up if you run `ls -a` in your home directory!